Today’s article presents the top 10 best monitor isolation pads to improve your sound.

 Each of these different types of isolation pads makes use of either absorption or decoupling to isolate the monitor from the surface it’s on.
-Absorption as its name suggests absorbs the excess vibrations while decoupling pads prevent the vibrations from passing on to the surface.
+As its name suggests, absorption absorbs excess vibrations, while decoupling pads prevent the vibrations from passing onto the surface.

 Monitor Isolation Pads Diy

 Please check out the following video to learn how you can build a monitor isolation pad yourself: